Image: Airplane wing at sunrise. (Compliant with DOJ requirements.)

 An Electromagnetic Field Radiation Test is essential to most Electromagnetic Interference (EMI) assessments.
 The essential purpose of any EMF Testing is to determine whether electromagnetic fields may cause interference to your electrical systems, equipment, or worker safety.
 In other words, we conduct EMF testing to accrue data.

-Determining the transient harmonic frequencies and measuring amplitude on the electrical wiring and the RF harmonics coupled to the electroquasistatic or magnetoquasistatic fields should always be included.
+Determining the transient harmonic frequencies and measuring the amplitude on the electrical wiring, as well as the RF harmonics coupled to the electroquasistatic or magnetoquasistatic fields, should always be included.

 To help you understand more about what is involved in a typical EMF testing of a facility, here is a list of what you could expect from a professional EMF Testing Service:

-1. Stray currents and Voltage can enter your facility via the water service, gas service, coaxial internet service lines, or HVAC system.
+Stray currents and Voltage can enter your facility via the water service, gas service, coaxial internet service lines, or HVAC system.
 We measure current in amperes and as magnetic flux density or voltage in millivolts (mV) as electric flux.
 (Sometimes, we are requested to measure in A/m, amperes-per-meter.)
-Be sure your consultant can provide solutions compliant to the National Electric Code, NEC.
+Be sure your consultant can provide solutions compliant with the National Electrical Code, NEC.

-2. Complete Grounding System assessment check and measuring in mV, amperes, and fundamental frequencies are often not 60 Hertz.
-This check is for two tests: the EGC Equipment Ground Conductor System and the Overload Lightning Protection System
+Complete Grounding System assessment checks and measurements in mV, amperes, and fundamental frequencies are often not 60 Hertz.
+This check is for two tests: the EGC Equipment Ground Conductor System and the Overload Lightning Protection System.

-4. AC Magnetic emissions from your equipment and other sources such as power lines, electrical conduits, wiring errors, etc. The consultant should be qualified to identify wiring errors and instruct your electrician on how to fix them.
+AC Magnetic emissions from your equipment and other sources, such as power lines, electrical conduits, wiring errors, etc. The consultant should be qualified to identify wiring errors and instruct your electrician on how to fix them.

-6. DC Magnetic Fields are measured with an industrial transverse probe or a triaxial sensor array.
-DC magnetism interferes with electron scanners, medical equipment, superconductors, and more.
+DC Magnetic Fields are measured with an industrial transverse probe or a triaxial sensor array.
+DC magnetism interferes with electron scanners, medical equipment, superconductors, and other sensitive devices.
 Geomagnetic foundation stress fractures can present an issue in some locations.

-9. Electromagnetic Interference, EMI, often occurs on the electrical line with transient frequencies above 1.5 kHz, sometimes called line noise.
+Electromagnetic Interference (EMI) often occurs on electrical lines with transient frequencies above 1.5 kHz, sometimes referred to as line noise.
 Occasionally, the frequency of the fundamental is not 60 Hz.
 Further, considering ambient EMI is essential.
 (See Footnote 2.)

-10. Radio Frequencies in the real-world present an incident wave, resultant waves from third-order intercepts, reflection, refraction, diffraction, and the often overlooked standing waves.
-At Elexana, we measure RF/RFI in 3-D with a spectrum analyzer in dBm, Watts (W), Voltage (V), and Amperage (A) of both pulsed and non-pulsed emissions.
+Radio Frequencies in the real world present incident waves, resultant waves from third-order intercepts, reflection, refraction, diffraction, and the often-overlooked standing waves.
+At Elexana, we measure RF/RFI in 3D with a spectrum analyzer, displaying results in dBm, Watts (W), Voltage (V), and Amperage (A) for both pulsed and non-pulsed emissions.
 Measuring RFI in µW/m² with our hand-held analyzers facilitates finding and isolating source-points directionality using a LogPer antenna (and a HyperLog antenna, if required.)
-The consultant should consider much more than just the power density levels, for example, reflection rate, coherence, multi-path interference, and more.
-Only measuring peak levels does NOT tell the whole story for providing the best RF solutions.
+The consultant should consider more than just power density levels; for example, reflection rate, coherence, multi-path interference, and other factors.
+Measuring only peak levels does not tell the whole story for providing the best RF solutions.

-11. Impedance and Isolation verifications are always necessary if you plan to install a new MRI or X-ray room, research laboratory, aerospace lab, etc.
+Impedance and Isolation verifications are always necessary when planning to install a new MRI or X-ray room, research laboratory, aerospace lab, etc.

-EMF Testing an entire facility, especially near and around the DUT (Device Under Test) or EUT (Equipment Under Test), can often present information on why EMI is causing malfunctioning.
+EMF Testing an entire facility, especially near and around the DUT (Device Under Test) or EUT (Equipment Under Test), can often reveal why EMI is causing malfunctioning.

 EMF Testing of a prospective investment property is always recommended to help determine the potential compatibility of the Earth's ground and the ambient EMF with your facility’s electrical systems, equipment, and worker safety.